GispoCoding/QGIS-visualization-workshop/README.md

 -   Start and End Date/Time from Expressions.
 If your data does not have a valid datetime column you can use this option to make one form existing fields.
 For instance if you are using the region_buildings dataset in your animation provided to you earlier, you could build a valid timestamp using the expression to_date(“YYYYMMDD”) as the starting date and for example to_date(‘2020-01-01’) as the end date to make the buildings appear cumulatively.
 - Redraw Layer Only.
 Like the first option, but layer gets redrawn on every frame.
 The first option and this are probably the biggest changes compared to Time Manager.
 This basically allows you to redraw layers even without a temporal attribute.
 You can for example use random values here that change on every frame or parse out seconds from.
 You can get some crazy ideas by applying the ideas from [this presentation by Nyall Dawson.](http://www.youtube.com/watch?v=v8li0VdrDBI)

-## Creating a DASHBOARD with QGIS
+## Creating a dashboard with QGIS
-Dashboards seem to be a thing.
-So let's build one using QGIS.
+Dashboards seem to be a thing currently in data visualization.
+So let's try to build one using QGIS.

 First thing a dashboard needs is data that is updating on regular basis.
 In this example we will use ship locations form the [Digitraffic API](https://www.digitraffic.fi/en/marine-traffic/#/restjson--api).